UEFA Euro 1992 qualifying Group 4

 Standings and results for Group 4 of the UEFA Euro 1992 qualifying tournament.

 Group 4 consisted of Austria, Denmark, the Faroe Islands, Northern Ireland and Yugoslavia.
-Yugoslavia won the group, but the team (as FR Yugoslavia) was banned from the final tournament.
-Instead of Yugoslavia, Denmark was given a right to participate the tournament as a second placed team, which subsequently was won by them.
+Yugoslavia won the group, but then broke up and the succeeding team (FR Yugoslavia) was banned from the final tournament after the outbreak of Yugoslav Wars.
+As the group's runners-up, Denmark was then given the right to participate in the tournament finals, which they would go on to win.
 It was the first international tournament for the Faroe Islands and the win against Austria their first competitive win.